Jobs in Switzerland

 Below you will find the nursing vacancies currently available in Switzerland.
 Postings are updated regularly with new positions at hospitals, clinics, and outpatient care centres across the country.

-Registered Nurse – Internal Medicine, Hematology, Oncology and Nephrology (80–100%)
+Registered Nurse – Internal Medicine, Hematology, Oncology and Nephrology 80-100%

-Registered Nurse – Outpatient Medical Clinic (60–100%)
+Registered Nurse – Medical Outpatient Clinic 60-100% in Switzerland

-Registered Nurse – Pulmonology Unit (80%)
+Registered Nurse – Pulmonology 80% in Switzerland

 Registered Nurse (50–100%)